In 2022, most modern employers are using carefully-worded behavioral interview questions. Are you ready?

 Here's a more fully formed example answer to the above question:

-"What I liked about my last job was the fact that there was good on the job training.
-I was able to really develop my "X" skills, which I know will help me succeed here if I am fortunate enough to be able to join your team.
-What are the qualities and skills of the people who have been most successful at this company?"
+"What I liked about my last was I was able to really develop my "XYZ" skills which I know will help me succeed here if I am fortunate enough to be able to join your team.
+What are the qualities of the people who have been most successful in your department?"

-"One thing I liked about my last job was that it allowed me to develop my project management skills ...
-FOR EXAMPLE, I was put in charge of a project where I had to earn the "buy-in" of people from multiple different departments — and I had all the responsibility for getting this project completed on time but no real authority over my teammates.
-I was successful because I first created a project vision statement that the team agreed on.
-Then day-to-day I made sure that each team member completed their work on time.
-I did this in most cases by appealing to my teammates' own self-interests.
-FOR EXAMPLE ... "
+"One thing I liked about my last job was it allowed me to develop my project management skills ...
+FOR EXAMPLE, I was put in charge of a project where I had to earn the "buy-in" of people from several different departments — and I had all the responsibility for getting the project completed but no real authority over my teammates.
+I was successful because I involved key stakeholders from the beginning.
+My team knew that other people were on board, so I was able to negotiate them to an agreement on deadlines.
+Then day-to-day I made sure everyone was completing their work on time by setting up a progress tracking system … Can I tell you about it?"

 "Good question.
-Well, I have been successful at every job I have had, but I have had the normal ups and downs.
-I'd say that I do actively try to monitor the quality of my work so that I can constantly be improving myself.
-FOR EXAMPLE, I have had one or two hiccups with customers where their satisfaction was not where I thought it was.
-I learned that I have to really monitor certain difficult customers closely and "take their temperature" so I can keep their satisfaction level as high as possible.
+Well, I have been successful at every job I've had, but I have had the normal ups and downs.
+I'd say that I do actively try to monitor the quality of my work so I can constantly be improving myself.
+FOR EXAMPLE, I have had one or two hiccups with clients (or customers) where their satisfaction was not exactly where I thought it was.
+I learned that I have to really monitor certain difficult clients closely and "take their temperature" so I can keep their satisfaction level as high as possible.
 Have YOU had any customers like that here?"

 "Would that type of experience be relevant to this job? ...
 Great! ...
 So when do I start? ..." (don't be afraid so throw some humor in if it's going well!)